 There are signs that crypto is going mainstream.
 Fidelity Investments, one of the nation’s largest providers of retirement accounts, announced earlier this month it will start allowing investors to put bitcoin in their 401(k) accounts.

-The Securities and Exchange Commission unveiled a plan last week that would nearly double the size of its staff focused on cryptocurrency oversight.
-Days later, the Justice Department indicted the CEO of a cryptocurrency platform, alleging he orchestrated a “$62 million global investment fraud scheme,” which is among scores of civil and criminal crypto cases brought by federal authorities.
-Prosecutors say he promised generous returns but instead absconded with investors money.
+The Securities and Exchange Commission released a plan last week that would nearly double the size of its staff focused on cryptocurrency oversight.
+Days later, the Justice Department indicted the CEO of a cryptocurrency platform, alleging he orchestrated a “$62 million global investment fraud scheme,” among scores of civil and criminal crypto cases brought by federal authorities.
+Prosecutors say he promised generous returns but instead absconded with investors’ money.

 But at least one lawmaker has been an active participant in promoting the allure of crypto riches.

-Rep. Madison Cawthorn, R-N.C., touted a new crypto coin called “Let’s Go Brandon” — a phrase that has become conservative shorthand for a vulgar insult to Joe Biden.
+Rep. Madison Cawthorn, R-N.C., promoted a new crypto coin called “Let’s Go Brandon” — a phrase that has become conservative shorthand for a vulgar insult of President Joe Biden.
 In one video posted to Twitter, Cawthorn appears alongside the cryptocurrency’s founder and emphatically declares, “This is going to the moon, baby,” while urging viewers to visit the coin’s website and “get on the train.”

 After an initial spike, it plunged in value and is now worth a small fraction of a penny, as first reported by the Washington Examiner.

 Cryptocurrency advocates in Congress acknowledge problems but argue the roughly $2 trillion industry has matured.